Autumn (the course is not taught every year)

-- course quizzes following videos and/or texts.
-There will be between 1 and 5 quizzes per week, and successfull completion of at least 70 % if the quizzes is required.
+- Course quizzes following videos and/or texts.
+The quizzes will test the students¿ command of the prescribed course material.
+There will be 1-5 quizzes per week.
+Successful completionof at least 70% of the quizzes is required.

-- at least four comments on the essays of other students (peer-reviewed assignments)
+- At least four useful comments on the essays 1 and 2 of other students (peer-reviewed assignments)

 Compulsory requirements are evaluated with "approved/not approved."